Flip-flops: Etymology and other names

 The term flip-flop has been used in American and British English since the 1960s to describe inexpensive footwear consisting of a flat base, typically rubber, and a strap with three anchor points: between the big and second toes, then bifurcating to anchor on both sides of the foot.
 "Flip-flop" may be an onomatopoeia of the sound made by the sandals when walking in them.

 Flip-flops are also called thongs (sometimes pluggers, single- or double- depending on construction) in Australia, jandals (originally a trademarked name derived from "Japanese sandals") in New Zealand, and slops or plakkies in South Africa and Zimbabwe.

-In the Philippines, they are called tsinelas.
+In the Philippines, they are called tsinelas or slippers.

 In India, they are called chappals, (which traditionally referred to leather slippers).
 This is hypothesized to have come from the Telugu word ceppu (చెప్పు), from Proto-Dravidian *keruppu, meaning "sandal".

 In some parts of Latin America, flip-flops are called chanclas.
 Throughout the world, they are also known by a variety of other names, including slippers in the Bahamas, Hawai‘i, Jamaica and Trinidad and Tobago.

 Flip-flops are closely associated with Japan in many Slavic languages.
 They are called japonke in Slovene and japanke in Croatian, with both terms also referring to a woman of Japanese nationality.
 The same applies to Polish, Serbian, and other similar instances.
-In Greek, they are called σαγιονάρες("sayonares"), with a singular flip-flop; called σαγιονάρα("sayonara").
+In Greek, they are called σαγιονάρες("sayonares"), with a singular flip-flop; called σαγιονάρα ("sayonara").
 However, this is not true for all such languages.
 In Russian, the word for flip-flop contains no reference to Japan; instead, it is vietnamki, which literally means "Vietnamese".